Exploring Antibiotic Resistance in Acute Care Facilities

 Up to now, there mostly have been studies published as part of the randomized trials for licensure and some areas where they have a high rate.
 But there aren’t that many real-life experiences that go on where we see what’s going on at the moment.
 At our long-term acute care [hospital], our regional microbiology laboratory services 12 Southern California hospitals and we looked at our resistant-Pseudomonas especially ceftazidime-resistant Pseudomonas aeruginosa isolates – I think about 111 of them.
 And we looked at our resistant Enterobacteriaceae and we wanted to know what the activity was against these 2 new agents: ceftolozane/tazobactam vs ceftazidime/avibactam.
 The ceftazidime/avibactam did very well against the carbapenem-resistant Enterobacteriaceae (CRE).

 We also looked at the ceftazidime resistant-Pseudomonas which is an isolate we encounter often.
-What we found was that 88% of our Pseudomonas—of our ceftazidime resistant-Pseudomonas—was resistant to ceftolozane/tazobactam; 72% were susceptible to ceftazidime/avibactam, and there were no isolates that were susceptible to ceftazidime/avibactam but were resistant to ceftolozane.
+What we found was that 88% of our Pseudomonas—of our ceftazidime resistant-Pseudomonas—was susceptible to ceftolozane/tazobactam; 72% were susceptible to ceftazidime/avibactam, and there were no isolates that were susceptible to ceftazidime/avibactam but were resistant to ceftolozane.
 And so, ceftolozane/tazobactam really has a niche for Pseudomonas while the ceftazidime/avibactam is a good CRE drug.”

 To stay informed on the latest in infectious disease news and developments, please sign upfor our weekly newsletter.